Ozitron/PaymentApp/README.md

 # IcePayment Payment API
-This project is a technical assignment that is created for IcePay.
 The project is a .Net Core Web API application and it is developed using C# .Net 6.0

 ## How to run
 With using Docker, open api project (\IcePayment) and run: